project-repo/cagebreak/README.md

 ### Governance Issues

-Anyone can use the information in [SECURITY.md](SECURITY.md) to contact the members of project-repo to bring governance issues to their attention.
+Anyone can use the information in [SECURITY.md](SECURITY.md) to contact the members of project-repo and bring governance issues to their attention.

 ## Compatibility & Development Distribution